Peacock Announces New Shows From Amy Poehler, Mindy Kaling & More!

 The Peacock has hatched!

-On Thursday, NBC announced an impressive lineup of new shows set to premiered on the network's new Peacock streaming service (which will launch April 15 and have over 15,000 hours of TV and movies).
+On Thursday, NBC announced an impressive lineup of new shows set to premiered on the network's new Peacock streaming service (which will launch April 15 to Comcast Xfinity customers and debut nationally July 15 and have over 15,000 hours of TV and movies).

 NBC veteran Amy Poehler will produce the comedy Division One about an underdog women's collegiate soccer team that gets a new former pro soccer-playing female coach.
 Retired national women's soccer player Abby Wambach is also among the executive producers.